ttsim-dev/ttsim/docs/geps/gep-07.md

 ## Usage and Impact

-### New Interface Components

-1. **A single entry point**

-   The `main` function is the single entry point for all GETTSIM functionality.
-For computing taxes and transfers, the minimal requirements are:

-   - The output(s) to compute (various options)
-   - The date at which the policy environment is set up and evaluated
+1. Basic workflow

+   There is a single entry point for GETTSIM: The `main` function.
+It is powered by a DAG in the background.

+   This means that the user will have to start by telling it the desired target ("`main_target`") or set of targets ("`main_targets`").
+Ultimately, the main target will typically be a dataset with values for taxes and transfers.
+However, intermediate steps can be useful.
+E. g., the taxes and transfers system at a particular date (the "`policy_environ­ment`"), which she wants to modify in order to model a reform.

+   The targets determine the required inputs.
+For example, in order to compute taxes and transfers for a set of households, one will need as primitives

-   - Data on individuals / households in one of various formats
+   - data on these households ("`input_data`")
-   - Typically, the set of targets to compute (could be left out, in which case all targets are computed)
+   - the set of taxes and transfers to be computed ("`tt_targets`").
+This could be left out, in which case all possible targets will be computed.
+However, that will often be a daunting task in terms of requirements on the data and computer memory.
+   - the date

+   If only a policy environment is to be returned, just the date is required as an input.

+1. **Worked example**

    Here is an example (the variables `inputs_df`, `inputs_map`, and `targets_tree` will be shown below).